Reputation Aggregation in Peer-to-Peer Network Using Differential Gossip Algorithm: Aggregation of Trust

-Now these reputations will be multiplied by ($W_{Ii}-1$) as required in equation (\ref{algo2eqn}) and summed up as value $\hat{y}_{Ij}$.
-Now normal gossip will be done as in algorithm~\ref{alg1} with a difference that only one node will be given gossip weight $1$ and rest will be given $0$ gossip weight and the nodes that have reputation information about node under consideration will also push $1$ so that these nodes can be counted.
+Now these reputations will be multiplied by ($W_{Ii}-1$) as required in equation (\ref{algo2eqn}) and summed up as value $\hat{y}_{Ij}$ (see algorithm 2).
+Now normal gossip will be done as in algorithm~\ref{alg2} with a difference that only one node will be given gossip weight $1$ and rest will be given $0$ gossip weight The nodes that have reputation information about node under consideration (i.e., $j$) will also push $count =1$.
+After stabilisation of gossip, each node will have $\frac{(N_d)}{N}$, where $N_d$ is number of nodes having direct interaction and $N$ is total number of nodes, sum of total values/total number of nodes, and $\frac{1}{N}$ as gossip weight.
 This will lead to the summation of all reputation values available and total number of nodes giving these reputation values.
 Now reputation can be calculated using (\ref{algo2eqn})[algorithm~\ref{alg2}].

 In third variation we want to aggregate the global reputation of all nodes simultaneously.
 This algorithm is quite similar to algorithm~\ref{alg1} except few changes.
-Unlike algorithm~\ref{alg1}, node will push complete vector $\bf{y_i}$ which consists of feedback from node about all other nodes it has transacted with.
+Unlike algorithm~\ref{alg1}, node will push complete vector $\bf{y_i}$ which consists of feedback from node about all the other nodes it has transacted with.
 Similarly, instead of single gossip weight $g_{ij}$, node will send vector $\bf{ g_i}$.
 A node id will also be attached with every pair of $y_{ij}$ and $g_{ij}$ so that receiving node can distinguish among gossip pairs.
-So, in fact, node pushes gossip trio consisting of $y_{ij}$, $g_{ij}$ and node id.
+So, in fact, node pushes gossip trio consisting of $y_{ij}$, $g_{ij}$ and node id $j$.
 The convergence of algorithm is checked by the following condition:

 Where n is the time instant and $\xiup$ is the permissible error bound.